mxschmitt/action-tmate/README.md

 When running in detached mode, the action sets the following outputs that can be used in subsequent steps or jobs:

 - `ssh-command`: The SSH command to connect to the tmate session
+- `ssh-address`: The raw SSH address without the "ssh" prefix
 - `web-url`: The web URL to connect to the tmate session (if available)

 Example workflow using the SSH command in another job: